-To help a parrot regrow lost feathers, follow these simple steps:
+To help a parrot regrow lost feathers, follow these steps:

-A nutritionally balanced diet is indispensable to a parrot’s feather health.
-To grow healthy feathers, parrots need the following vitamins and minerals:
+To grow healthy feathers, parrots need the following nutrients:

-A stressed parrot will likely develop stress bars (vertical lines) on its feathers.
+A stressed parrot may develop stress bars (vertical lines) on its feathers.
+Common stressors include:

-- Sudden loud noises, like arguments between housemates.
+- Sudden loud noises, like arguments and roadwork.

 - A new cagemate without an introduction.

-A calm and happy bird is less likely to manifest feather quality problems or engage in harmful activities, like feather-destructive behavior (feather picking).
+A calm and happy parrot is less likely to manifest feather quality problems or engage in harmful activities, like feather-destructive behavior (feather picking).

 A parrot should get 10-12 hours of undisturbed sleep.
-So, ensure the parrot’s cage is kept in a room free from footfall and noise to avoid sleeplessness and night terrors.
+To avoid sleeplessness and night terrors, ensure the cage is kept in a room free from footfall and noise.

 Mist parrots with a spray bottle, increasing the frequency during the warmest months.
 Add aloe vera to the misting spray because it has natural antibacterial and healing properties.

-Be mindful of humidity levels in the home, aiming for 40–60% in the room that houses the bird.
+Be mindful of humidity levels, aiming for 40–60% in the room that houses a parrot.
 This will be sufficiently humid to avoid drying out the skin without causing mold growth.

 When a parrot basks in the sun, it releases sebum from the uropygial gland near the tail.
 Sebum coats the feathers during preening, preventing the barbules from breaking and assisting with waterproofing.